 The Treasurer may use an Investment Advisor, depending on budgetary constraints, on at least an annual basis.
-The role of the Investment Advisor is to provide technical advice to the Treasurer and staff in managing the Portfolio.
+The role of the Investment Advisor is to provide technical advice to the Treasurer in managing the Portfolio.
 Items the Treasurer may request the Investment Advisor to review include:

-- evaluating the current Portfolio and investment strategy and describing any changes which should be made; - determining if internal controls, market analysis, Portfolio analysis, and reporting practices are adequate; and - evaluating the Investment Policy and Procedures Manual.
+- evaluating the current portfolio and investment strategy and describing any changes which should be made; - determining if internal controls, market analysis, portfolio analysis, and reporting practices are adequate; and - evaluating the Policy and investment procedures.